View Source Axon (Axon v0.7.0)

 Link to this function

-compile(model, template, init_params \\ %{}, opts \\ [])
+compile(model, template, init_params \\ Axon.ModelState.empty(), opts \\ [])

 View Source

-Compiles the given model to {init_fn, predict_fn}.
+Compiles the given model to {init_params, predict_fn}.

 This function will compile a model specialized to the given input shapes and types.
 This is useful for avoiding the overhead of long compilations at program runtime.
 You must provide template inputs which match the expected shapes and types of inputs at execution time.
+Depending on the Nx compiler, such as EXLA v0.9.1+, both init_params the predict_fn can be sent across nodes, as long the node that owns them keeps a reference to the underlying resources.

 This function makes use of the built-in Nx.Defn.compile/3.
 Note that passing inputs which differ in shape or type from the templates provided to this function will result in a crash.